vincenthz/hs-securemem/README.md

 older base
 ----------

-An older base, the memory is not scrubed: upgrade your GHC to 7.6.0 or above.
+On older base, the memory is not scrubbed: upgrade your GHC to 7.6.0 or above.